xeriv/Avro-Keyboard/Readme.md

 ## License ##

-From version 5x, Avro Keyboard goes open source from freeware, licensed under **MOZILLA PUBLIC LICENSE Version 1.1**.
+ Onusshar Keyboard goes open source from freeware, licensed under **MOZILLA PUBLIC LICENSE Version 1.1**.
 You should receive a copy of the license in MPL-1.1.txt file with both binaries and source.
 An online version of the license can be found at: [http://www.mozilla.org/MPL/](http://www.mozilla.org/MPL/ "http://www.mozilla.org/MPL/")

-**Copyright © OmicronLab.
+**Copyright © Onusshar Keyboard.
 All Rights Reserved.**